-Assam: Eminent Educationist Lakshhira Das passes away
+Assam: Eminent Educationist Lakshhira Das passes ?away

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-She completed her matriculation from Government Girls’ High School, Jorhat, in 1946 and her intermediate studies in Arts from J.B.
+She completed her matriculation from Government Girls’ High School, Jorhat, in 1946 and ?her intermediate studies in Arts from J.B.
 College, Jorhat.

-Das served as the Head of the Department of Education at Cotton College, Guwahati from 1957 onwards.
-During his academic career, he mentored 14 Ph.D. scholars and presented research papers at various national and international seminars.
+Das served as the Head of the Department of Education at Cotton College, Guwahati from 1957 ?onwards.
+During his academic career, he mentored 14 Ph.D. scholars and presented research ?papers at various national and international seminars.?

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

 As a prolific writer, Dr. Das authored 14 books in Assamese and English.
-Some of his notable works include Prathama, Gitarghya, Songs of Lakshmira, Pranaar Muktidhara, Stories of Oscar Wilde (translated), Tapasi, Pranaganga, Tales of the Sun and the Sea.
+Some of his notable ?works include Prathama, Gitarghya, Songs of Lakshmira, Pranaar Muktidhara, Stories of Oscar Wilde (translated)?, Tapasi, Pranaganga, Tales of the Sun and the Sea.

 She was the mother of renowned ghazal singer Anirban Das.
 She was also a recognized lyricist of Guwahati Akashvani.